1831 Tennessee gubernatorial election

-The 1831 Tennessee gubernatorial election was held between 4 and 5 August 1831 in order to elect the Governor of Tennessee.
+The 1831 Tennessee gubernatorial election was held between August 4 and 5, 1831 in order to elect the Governor of Tennessee.
 Jacksonian nominee and incumbent Governor William Carroll won re-election against National Republican nominee John Ellis.

 General election

-On election day, 4 August 1831, Democratic candidate William Carroll won re-election by a margin of 61,930 votes against National Republican nominee John Ellis, thereby retaining Democratic control over the office of Governor.
-Carroll was sworn in for his fifth overall term on 1 October 1831.
+On election day, August 4, 1831, Democratic candidate William Carroll won re-election by a margin of 61,930 votes against National Republican nominee John Ellis, thereby retaining Democratic control over the office of Governor.
+Carroll was sworn in for his fifth overall term on October 1, 1831.